diogok/make-it-render/README.md

 Notably missing:

+- Fix differences between mouse position and keys between windows and linux
+- Fullscreen windows and back
 - Performance optimizations, can barely hold 60fps on a raspberry pi 5
 - Image drawing, like from PNGs
 - Wayland support, works under X11 and XWayland